 About three years ago, Glen was diagnosed with Dementia.
 At that point, life took a turn for him and his family.
 Dementia worked like a thief in the night, until we found ourselves very challenged by his condition.
 Glen took a bad fall two weeks before his death which we feel accelerated his disease.
 The family is very proud and honored to have taken care of him until the very end at home.

-To plant a tree in memory of Glenroy Spangler, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Glenroy Spangler, please visit our Tree Store